SriSatyaLokesh/srisatyalokesh/README.md

 - 👨‍💻 All of my projects are available at [https://srisatyalokesh.github.io/](https://srisatyalokesh.github.io/)

-- 📝 I regularly write articles on [https://www.instagram.com/tech.mobie/](https://www.instagram.com/tech.mobie/)
+- 📝 I regularly write articles on [Tech Mobie/](https://mobie.tech/)

 - 💬 Ask me about **python, chatbots, data analysis and visualisation**